 Get 4 Free Quotes from Local Pros

-Vinyl siding is by far the leader boasting roughly 30% market share of new home siding installations.
+Vinyl siding is by far the leader boasting the majority market share of new home siding installations.
 Vinyl siding is attractive due to its combination of durability, color options, and low cost which make it attractive to the budget-conscious homeowner.

 There are many different profiles of vinyl: horizontal and vertical panels, dutch lap, shakes, shingles, board n batten, beaded, and fish scales or scallops.
 Vinyl siding sits alone at the top and continues to be one of the best siding options available.
 Below are the pros and cons of vinyl siding: